-One key element of running properly is efficiency.
+One key element is efficiency.
 Running efficiently means you waste less energy propelling yourself forward.
-When you watch the pros run, it’s easy to notice the importance placed on body position and foot strike.
+When you watch the pros run, it’s easy to notice the importance of body position and foot strike.
 While every runner’s running form will vary slightly, there are some basic principles that will help you save energy and run faster.

-To maximize your potential and begin running with pro-level form, use these tips:
+To maximize your potential and begin to run properly with pro-level form, use these tips:

 Use a short stride and a high running cadence